tcarland/spark-hbase-client/README.md

 #### Overview

-  Provides a Scala class for handling HBase connections and various administrative actions.
-The class is intended for use within Spark executor closures for proper HBase parallelism, but also wraps some administrative functions for use by the driver, but care should be taken to not mix object instances between the two, driver and executor.
+  Provides a Scala class for handling HBase connections within Spark Apps.
+The class is intended for use within Spark executor closures providing proper HBase parallelism, but also wraps some administrative functions for use by the driver.
+Care should be taken to not mix object instances between the driver and executor.

 #### Install

-  This lacks a public maven artifact and can be installed to the local maven repository by running the following maven command:
+  This project currently lacks a public maven artifact, but can be installed locally via the following command:

 ```
 mvn install:install-file -Dpackaging=jar -DgroupId=com.trace3.hbase -DartifactId=spark-hbase-client -Dversion=1.1.0 -Dfile=spark-hbase-client-1.0.2.jar